Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Introduction

+Suppose that $X$ is a hyperbolic polycurve of dimension $2$. \cite{Ho}\,Theorem 3.14, which is a sort of the Hom version of the Grothendieck conjecture, states that every element of the set

+with topologically finitely generated kernel arises from an element of the set $\mathrm{Mor}^{\mathrm{dom}}_{K}(Y, X)$.
+(See \cite{Ho4} Theorem B for a generalization of this theorem.)
+On the other hand, since there exists a $K$-morphism $f: Y\to X$ which is not dominant and induces an open outer homomorphism between the \'etale fundamental groups, we cannot expect that Question \ref{question}.2 is affirmative (cf.\,\cite{SGA2} XII Corollaire 3.5).
+However, we can expect that any open outer group homomorphism from $\pi_{1}(Y, \ast_{Y})$ to $\pi_{1}(X, \ast_{X})$ over $G_{K}$ arises from a nonconstant $K$-morphism from $Y$ to $X$.

-\begin{thm} (see Theorem \ref{assumesection} and Corollary \ref{maintonormal} for a more weaker condition) Let $K$ be a sub-$p$-adic field, $Y$ a normal variety over $K$, $X_{2}\to X_{1}\to \Spec K$ a hyperbolic polycurve of dimension $2$ over $K$, $\phi$ an outer open homomorphism from $\pi_{1}(Y, \ast_{Y})$ to $\pi_{1}(X_{2}, \ast_{X})$.
-If the Grothendieck Section Conjecture (cf.\,Question \ref{question}.3 and Conjecture \ref{section conjecture}) for hyperbolic curves over a sub-$p$-adic field holds, then each element of
+One of the main results of this paper is as follows: \begin{thm}[cf.\,Theorem \ref{assumesection}] Suppose that $K$ is a sub-$p$-adic field and $Y$ is a normal variety over $K$.
+Let $X_{2}\to X_{1}\to \Spec K$ be a hyperbolic polycurve of dimension $2$ over $K$ (cf.\,Definition \ref{hyperbolic}.2) and suppose that $X=X_{2}$.
+Moreover, suppose that the Grothendieck section conjecture (cf.\,Question \ref{question}.3 and Conjecture \ref{section conjecture}) holds for every hyperbolic curve over a field which is finitely generated extension of $K$ with transcendental degree $1$ (cf.\,Remark \ref{trdeg1}).
+Then each element of

 arises from an element of $\mathrm{Mor}^{\mathrm{nonconst}}_{K}(Y, X_{2})$.
 Here, $\mathrm{Mor}^{\mathrm{nonconst}}_{K}(Y, X_{2})$ denotes the subset of $\mathrm{Mor}_{K}(Y, X_{2})$ consisting of nonconstant morphisms. \end{thm}